kennethkn/useful-userscripts-hku/README.md

     * [Moodle Stay as Current User.user.js](https://raw.githubusercontent.com/kennethkn/useful-userscripts-for-hku-students/main/Moodle%20Stay%20as%20Current%20User.user.js)
 2. Navigate to the browser tab where the link opened.
 3. Click on the extension icon for the userscript manager.
-4. The extension should notify you that it has detected a user script.
+4. The extension should notify you that it has detected a userscript.
 Click install.
 5. Once done, you may test it on relevant websites to ensure it’s working properly :thumbsup:

 ## :handshake: Contributing